convox/docs/docs/integrations/datadog.md

 ## Deploy the Datadog Agent

-You can deploy the datadog agent as a Convox app with a very simple `convox.yml` manifest:
+You can deploy the datadog agent as a Convox App with a very simple `convox.yml` manifest:

 ```yaml
 services: